xmtp/docs-xmtp-org/docs/pages/get-started/faq.md

 ## Fees

+XMTP core developers and researchers are working on outlining a specific fee model for XMTP.
+The team will share a proposed plan as soon as it’s well-defined enough to generate meaningful input.

+In the meantime, here are more general statements about fees on the XMTP network.

+Have questions or feedback about the fee model for XMTP?
+Post to the [XMTP Community Forums](https://community.xmtp.org/c/development/ideas/54).

 ### Who pays to keep the network running?

 Ephemera is committed to keeping the network running.
 Future incentive mechanisms will enable the network to run autonomously of Ephemera.